alfach/Cryptic/README.markdown

 # Cryptic

-Cryptic is a PHP class to encrypt/decrypt data with keys using the PHP Mcrypt Extension.
+Cryptic is a PHP class to encrypt/decrypt data with keys, using the PHP Mcrypt Extension.
 It takes the hassle out of dealing directly with `mcrypt_encrypt()` & `mcrypt_decrypt()` and offers some additional features:

 - easily encrypt & decrypt data
-- automatically generate random keys for encryption
+- generate random encryption keys
-- optionally store and manage keys for you
+- store and manage keys
-- support for custom keys
-- flexible to fit your needs

 Take a look at the following code examples to get started.